Skip to content

 An elevation map on part of Guatemala with causeways labeled

-Hansen, R., Morales-Aguilar, C., Thompson, J., Ensley, R., Hernández, E., Schreiner, T., . . .
-Martínez, G. (2022).
-LiDAR analyses in the contiguous Mirador-Calakmul Karst Basin, Guatemala: An introduction to new perspectives on regional early Maya socioeconomic and political organization.
+Hansen, R., Moraels-Aguilar, C., Thompson, J., Ensley, R., Hernandez, E., Schreiner, T., . . .
+Martinez, G. (2022).
+LiDAR analyses in the contiguous Mirador-Calakmul Karst Basin, Guatemala.
 Ancient Mesoamerica.
 Cambridge University Press, 2022.
+(CC BY 3.0)

 The Maya causeways, or roads, stretched across vast distances.
 The darker colors on this map indicate areas of higher elevation.